Pereingo/statsd-csharp-client/README.md

 ------------

 You can [get the "StatsdClient" package on nuget](http://nuget.org/packages/StatsdClient).
-Or you can get the source from here on giuthub and build it.
+Or you can get the source from here on Github and build it.

 Usage
 ------